NIF-au/imagetrove/README.md

 The flow of data through the system is as follows:

 1. Instrument user chooses a dataset to archive.
-2. At the instrument console, the user sends the dataset to the ImageTrove modality (this is the Orthanc server).
+2. At the instrument console, the user sends the dataset to the ImageTrove modality (this is the DCMTK server).
-3. Periodically, imagetrove-uploader scans the Orthanc DICOM server for new datasets which are converted to [MINC](http://www.bic.mni.mcgill.ca/ServicesSoftware/MINC) and imported into MyTARDIS, along with metadata.
+3. Periodically, imagetrove-uploader scans the DCMTK storage directory for new datasets which are converted to [MINC](http://www.bic.mni.mcgill.ca/ServicesSoftware/MINC) and Nifti and imported into MyTARDIS, along with metadata.

-Alternatively, DICOM and other files can be imported via a file system, e.g. SAMBA share.

 # System requirements